 Toronto Police Inspector Vern Page developed Elmer the Safety Elephant in 1947 in response to traffic accidents involving children.
+Credit for the character's appearance goes to Charles Gustav Thorson, a Canadian-born cartoonist who had worked with several major American studios and helped design Bugs Bunny.
 The initial program, in which an anthropomorphic cartoon elephant in a funny hat encourages traffic safety, was sponsored by the Toronto Telegram newspaper.
 Within one year of bringing the program to elementary schools, traffic accidents involving children were reduced nearly by half.
 The program passed to the Ontario Safety League, and other Ontario cities quickly adopted the mascot and his in-class safety messages.
 In 1961, the Canadian Highway Safety Council took over the program, and disseminated it throughout Canada.

 The current version of Elmer looks younger and wears trendy clothes and a baseball cap.